joerdav/xc/README.md

 Directory by default will be the current working directory.
 However, if you provide a "Directory:" section then it can be overridden.

+### Environment Variables

+Environment variables can be set with "Env:".

 ### Command

 The tasks command is signified by a md codeblock.